flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 """
 ```

 I will put comments in the code I have you write.
-You do not need to put these in your code as well but sometimes I will have you explain your code line by line with comments.
+You do not need to put these in your code as well but sometimes I may have you explain your code line by line with comments.
 You may find it useful to take notes in the form of code comments as you write code to help you remember what you have learned.

 ## Hone Your Skills

+1. Comment and uncomment some of the lines in the code you wrote.
+What can you make happen by uncommenting code?
 1. Look up what Python Docstrings are.
 Why would you want to use them?
-1. Comment and uncomment some of the lines in the code you wrote.
-What can you make happen by uncommenting code?

 <!-- Navigation -->